thegrumpys/odop/docs/Help/launchODOP.md

 establishing initial impressions with a full size monitor, keyboard and mouse is recommended.

-In the best of all configuration possibilities, where a wide screen monitor is in use, it should be possible to configure two independent browser sessions in a side-by-side configuration.
+Where a wide screen monitor is in use, it should be possible to configure two independent browser sessions in a side-by-side configuration.
 Note that this is different than two tabs in one browser session.